epimorphics/lr-landing/README.md

 7 runs, 9 assertions, 0 failures, 0 errors, 0 skips
 ```

-### Running the app locally as a Docker image
+### Creating and running the app locally as a Docker image

 It can be useful to run the compiled Docker image, that will be run by the
 production installation, locally yourself.

-To mimic running the application in a deployed state you can call:
+To build a docker image locally, run the following command:

 ```sh
 make image